Tag

 Tsukemono refers to the wide variety of Japanese pickled vegetables, an essential part of the Japanese diet.
 In a tsukemono-making class, expect to learn the techniques to pickle your own vegetables, discovering the balance of flavors that can complement any meal.
 It’s a skill that promises your fridge will never be without a pop of color and taste—just be prepared for the moment when you realize you’ve started evaluating vegetables based on their pickling potential.

-Calligraphy, also known as Shodo (書道), is the art of dancing your brush—not on canvas, but on rice paper.
+Calligraphy, also known as shodo (書道), is the art of dancing your brush—not on canvas, but on rice paper.
 The end result is a beautiful form of writing that is valued by people across the globe.
 Calligraphy is a famous skill especially in Japan; children learn it in school and adults often adopt it as a hobby.

 Keep reading to learn all about Japanese calligraphy, and how to do calligraphy in Kyoto and Tokyo during your next trip!